0x3bfc/hardhat-gasless-deployer-example/README.md

 ```

 ## Configure
-Update the paymaster, relayer hub and forwarder in `hardhat-config.ts` with the addresses produced with your local GSN (above):
+Update the paymaster, relayer hub and forwarder contract addresses in `hardhat-config.ts` with the addresses produced from your local GSN (above):

 ```javascript
 hHGaslessDeployer: {